Free shipping on orders over $70.00

 Matching Your Platform Choice to Your Target Audience

 The key is to go where your clients are.
-If your services cater mainly to real estate professionals, LinkedIn might be your priority.
+If your services primarily serve real estate professionals, LinkedIn might be your priority.
 If you serve a wide general audience, Facebook and Instagram could yield better results.

 Balancing Multiple Platforms Effectively